fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `webhooks`: The authentication mechanism you want to use
 - `auth_mode` (String) Field usage depends on `service` value:
 	- Service `anaplan`: The Anaplan authentication method.
+	- Service `concur`: The Authentication Mode used by SAP Concur.
+It can be PasswordGrant or CompanyLevel auth mode
 	- Service `github`: Authorization type.
 - `auth_type` (String) Field usage depends on `service` value:
 	- Service `airtable`: Type of authentication being used by connector